 The information below explains how Program Improvement (PI) determinations are made using two years of Adequate Yearly Progress (AYP) data for schools and local educational agencies (LEAs) that receive Title I funds.
 More information about accountability requirements under the Elementary and Secondary Education Act (ESEA), including California's definition of AYP and identification for PI, can be found in the 2015 Adequate Yearly Progress Report Information Guide [http://www.cde.ca.gov/ta/ac/ay/documents/aypinfoguide15.pdf] (PDF).

 Identification for Program Improvement

-In prior years, identifying schools for PI differed according to the type of Title I program the school was operating: targeted assistance (TAS) or schoolwide program (SWP).
+Prior to 2006, identifying schools for PI differed according to the type of Title I program the school was operating: targeted assistance (TAS) or schoolwide program (SWP).
 Beginning with the 2006 AYP, the U. S. Department of Education (ED) approved California's request to eliminate the distinction between TAS and SWP schools in PI "identification."
-All schools will be identified for PI using the same criteria.
+All schools are identified for PI using the same Title I funding criteria.
 Identifying Title I schools for PI is different from identifying Title I LEAs for PI.
-In March 2004, the State Board of Education approved the criteria for identifying Title I LEAs for PI.
+An LEA is a school district or county office of education.
+In March 2004, the State Board of Education approved criteria for identifying Title I LEAs for PI.
 Title I LEAs were first identified for PI in 2004–05.